1925 - 2019

-Following his discharge in 1947, he enrolled at Emmanuel Missionary College (now Andrews University) for two years.
-In 1949 he transferred to UC as a music major, but completed a degree in nursing in 1955.
+Following his discharge, he took a course in instrument repair.
+In 1947, he enrolled at Emmanuel Missionary College, and then transferred two years later to Union College as a music major.
+He switched to nursing in his senior year and completed a B.S. in nursing in 1955.
+During this time, he met Mary Henklemann, a nursing student, and they married on January 1, 1955 in the College View Church.
 He had taken enough hours in music, however, to nearly qualify for a degree in music and was immediately hired by Wisconsin Academy to direct the band and teach instrumental music when he graduated.

-He has performed extensively as a soloist and recitalist and in numerous ensembles.
-While at WA he played in the symphony at Madison, Wisconsin, and later, while teaching at UC, he played for a short time in the Lincoln Symphony.
-He currently plays horn in the Riverside Community College and Loma Linda University Church orchestras and in the LLU Church brass choir.
-He also freelances in the Los Angeles area.
+Throughout his career, Olson performed as a soloist and recitalist and in numerous ensembles.
+While at WA he had played in the symphony at Madison, Wisconsin.
+As a doctoral student he played in the University of Southern California symphony orchestra and while teaching at UC, played for a short time in the Lincoln Symphony.
+While living in Southern California, he played horn in the Riverside Community College and Loma Linda University Church orchestras, and in the LLU Church brass choir, and freelanced in the Los Angeles area.

-While young, Olson traveled extensively as his parents served as missionaries in different countries.
-In retirement, he and his wife, Mary (Henkelmann), have traveled widely and frequently throughout the world.
-In 2004 Ellis traveled to China as a member of the orchestra that accompanied the Mitzlefelt choir during its tour in that country.
+Ellis and Mary, traveled widely and frequently throughout the world, visiting over 45 countries.
+In 2004 Ellis traveled to China as a member of the orchestra that accompanied the Mitzlefelt Choir during its tour in that country.